tishapuri/demo/README.md

 Then run `bundle install` to install Fastlane and all of it's dependencies.

-Once installed, setting up Fastlane is often as easy as running the following command from the `ios/` directory in a Flutter project.
+Once installed, setting up Fastlane is often as easy as running the following command.

 ```
 bundle exec fastlane init